phzietsman/aws-c7n-lambda-layer/README.md

 | 10/01/2019 | c7n-lambda-layer | 8 | arn:aws:lambda:eu-west-1:459295082152:layer:c7n-lambda-layer:8 | Python 2.7.12 |

 # Custodian Example <a id="Example"></a>
-Running Custodian from our AWS Lambda Layer:
+Below is an example of how you can run the Custodian command through our AWS Lambda Layer:

 ```python
 import commands